ddablib/ddablib.github.io/CBView/index.md

 This is a Windows-only, 32 and 64 bit compatible, component that requires the VCL.
 It is not compatible with FireMonkey.

+## Supported Versions

+This documentation applies to Clipboard Viewer Component v2 only.

+> Documentation for v1 is not available.

 ## Contents

 * [Overview](./2/Overview.md)